mateibarbu19/performance-evaluation/homework/README.md

 are configured on the switch.

-Given how I defined latency for each region to be, a rough approximation of "the latency introduced" could be the average of tables \ref{latency-table} values,
+Given how I defined latency for each region to be, a rough approximation of "the latency introduced" could be the average of tables \ref{tab:latency-table}
-$33.438$ ms.
+values, $33.438$ ms.

 > What downsides do you see in the current architecture design?